htrajan/ht-drawsteel/Draw Steel Rules (original).md

 #### 6. KIT

 Choose your hero’s kit.
-Your kit provides you with equipment and a fighting style that grants a signature ability and bonuses to one or more of your game statistics.
+Your kit provides you with [[Equipment|equipment]] and a fighting style that grants a signature ability and bonuses to one or more of your game statistics.

 #### 7. ADD FREE STRIKES